 Edge computing is a distributed computing framework that brings data processing and analysis closer to where it’s generated, rather than relying solely on centralized cloud servers.

-Why it’s disruptive: By processing data right at the “edge” (closer to where it’s needed), edge computing reduces latency, which is crucial for applications that operate in real-time, like autonomous vehicles and augmented reality.
-Edge computing has a wide reach, as it is applicable to any sector that handles data or data analysis.
+Why it’s disruptive: By processing data right at the ‘edge’ (closer to where it’s needed), edge computing reduces latency, which is crucial for applications that operate in real-time, like autonomous vehicles and augmented reality.
+When paired with observability, edge computing can also speed up processes and boost productivity.
+These benefits make the technology a must-have for any sector that handles data or data analysis.

 3. Virtual, Augmented and Mixed Reality

-Why it’s disruptive: When training, these immersive tools can help healthcare professionals practice complex surgical procedures via a digital test run or foster empathy by virtually experiencing a patient’s symptoms.
+Why it’s disruptive: These immersive tools can help healthcare professionals practice complex surgical procedures via a digital test run or foster empathy by virtually experiencing a patient’s symptoms.
 In retail, stores like IKEA and Sephora are using AR apps to help customers visualize furniture or test makeup virtually before making a purchase.
-This same tactic is being used in design, real estate and architecture, where clients may walk through digital, 3D models before breaking ground, and in education, bringing interactive textbooks and educational apps to life with immersive, virtual lessons and field trips that are more engaging, and can improve retention rates among students.
+This same tactic is being used in design, real estate and architecture, where clients may walk through digital, 3D models before breaking ground.
+In education, bringing interactive textbooks and educational apps to life with immersive, virtual lessons and field trips can improve retention rates among students.

 4. Blockchain